Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Introduction

 \section{Introduction}

-\update{Greenhouse gases (GHGs) such as carbon dioxide (CO$_2$), methane (CH$_4$) and nitrous oxide (N$_2$O) continue to rise at substantial rates, presenting sustainability and health challenges by accelerating climate change~\cite{kumar2021climate, jones2023national}. } In 2023, CO$_2$ levels surpassed 420 ppm, driven by fossil fuel use and deforestation, contributing to biodiversity loss and environmental degradation~\cite{prentice2001carbon, kumar2021climate}. \update{Although CH$_4$ and N$_2$O are emitted in smaller quantities than CO$_2$, their 20-year global warming potentials (GWPs) are 84 and 273 times greater than CO$_2$, highlighting their disproportionate climate impacts despite lower atmospheric concentrations~\cite{kumar2021climate, jones2023national}. } \update{CO$_2$ is emitted from anthropogenic activities (e.g., fossil fuel combustion, land-use change) and natural processes (e.g., respiration, decomposition), and CH$_4$ and N$_2$O arise from a combination of anthropogenic sources, such as agriculture and fossil fuel processing, and natural microbial processes~\cite{balcombe2018methane, yusuf2012methane, forster2021earth, rowland2006stratospheric}.
-Many GHG sources are spatially distributed and occur at low concentrations, making them difficult to remove. }
+\update{Greenhouse gases (GHGs) such as carbon dioxide (CO$_2$), methane (CH$_4$) and nitrous oxide (N$_2$O) continue to rise at substantial rates, presenting sustainability and health challenges by accelerating climate change~\cite{kumar2021climate, jones2023national}.} In 2023, CO$_2$ levels surpassed 420 ppm, driven by fossil fuel use and deforestation, contributing to biodiversity loss and environmental degradation~\cite{prentice2001carbon, kumar2021climate}. \update{Although CH$_4$ and N$_2$O are emitted in smaller quantities than CO$_2$, their 20-year global warming potentials (GWPs) are 84 and 273 times greater than CO$_2$, highlighting their disproportionate climate impacts despite lower atmospheric concentrations~\cite{kumar2021climate, jones2023national}.} \update{CO$_2$ is emitted from anthropogenic activities (e.g., fossil fuel combustion, land-use change) and natural processes (e.g., respiration, decomposition), and CH$_4$ and N$_2$O arise from a combination of anthropogenic sources, such as agriculture and fossil fuel processing, and natural microbial processes~\cite{balcombe2018methane, yusuf2012methane, forster2021earth, rowland2006stratospheric}.
+Many GHG sources are spatially distributed and occur at low concentrations, making them difficult to remove.} \update{In addition to GHGs, atmospheric pollutants such as particulate matter (PM), sulphur dioxide (SO$_2$), nitrogen oxides (NO$_\text{x}$) and ozone (O$_3$) contribute to a range of environmental and health risks~\cite{manisalidis2020environmental, world2021global}.
+PM, particularly particles smaller than 2.5 $\mu$m (PM$_{2.5}$), is a leading cause of respiratory and cardiovascular diseases, responsible for millions of premature deaths each year~\cite{sosa2017human, world2021global, polichetti2009effects}.
+PM is emitted from anthropogenic sources, such as fossil fuel combustion and processing, and natural sources, like wildfires.
+It can also form secondarily from precursor gases including SO$_2$ and NO$_\text{x}$, which have similar sources to primary PM and contribute to acid rain and ground-level O$_3$~\cite{cape2003ecological, amoatey2019emissions, boningari2016impact}.
+O$_3$, a secondary pollutant formed photochemically from NO$_\text{x}$ and volatile organic compounds (VOCs), exacerbates respiratory illness and contributes indirectly to radiative forcing, though its atmospheric lifetime is shorter than those of long-lived GHGs~\cite{zhang2019ozone}.}